5 Journalist Techniques for Effective Interviews

 1. Research the person you’re interviewing ahead of time

 There’s no shortage of information on Google, but where do you start?
 If you know the name of your interviewee, take a look at their LinkedIn profile.
 From there, you can dig into their background to look for any additional topics that you want to touch on during the interview.
 If they’ve listed their current company, check out the company website and also visit the about, FAQ page, and blog for good measure.
 You never know what will spark an idea for a thoughtful interview question.
-If you email back and forth with your interview subjects beforehand, tools like Clearbit come in handy for filling in the blanks about the person on the other end of those emails.
+If you email back and forth with your interview subjects beforehand, tools like Clearbit or ContactOut come in handy for filling in the blanks about the person on the other end of those emails.

 2. Scope out a solid location for the interview